NishchalRavish/FoodEye/README.md

 The model used in this application is EfficientNet-B2, a powerful and efficient deep learning model for image classification.
 The pre-trained model weights are stored in `effnetb2_model.pth`.

-## Try out the Application
+# Try out the Application
-To try the application, go to (FoodEye on Hugging Face)[https://huggingface.co/spaces/Nishchal08/FoodEye]
+To try the application, go to [FoodEye on Hugging Face](https://huggingface.co/spaces/Nishchal08/FoodEye).

 ## Getting Started